Mon4sm/Thai-sign-language-translator/README.md

 ```
 pip install mediapipe
 ```
-### Use the following method to install ThSL
+### Use the following method to install ThSLT
- - To install ThSL, use the following command
+ - To install ThSLT, use the following command
 ```
-pip install thsl
+pip install thslt
 ```
 ## Usage
-### Here's an example setup for ThSL:
+### Here's an example setup for ThSLT:
 ```
-import thsl , cv2
+import thslt , cv2
 import mediapipe as mp

 mpdraw = mp.solutions.drawing_utils